-In order to complete the Leadership Development Certificate Program, participants will take two three-hour courses from each of the three topic
+In order to complete the Leadership Development Certificate Program, participants will take six hours of courses from each of the three topic

-areas, for a total of six courses, as shown in the table below.
-Participants earn the certificate upon the successful completion of all six courses.
+areas, for a total of eighteen hours, as shown in the table below.
+Participants earn the certificate upon the successful completion of all eighteen hours.

-- Two courses from College Policy and Legal Issues topic area
+- Six hours of courses from College Policy and Legal Issues topic area

-- Two courses from Administration and Management topic area
+- Six hours of courses from Administration and Management topic area

-- Two courses from Interpersonal/Intrapersonal Effectiveness topic area
+- Six hours of courses from Interpersonal/Intrapersonal Effectiveness topic area

 Substitutions for CET courses, such as discipline-specific conferences, seminars, workshops, and classes, will be considered satisfactory for